abhineetpandey10/TodoList/README.md

     **npm start**

-- Replace the 'App.js' file on your device with the one that is present in this repository.
+- Replace the 'App.js' present in your project directory with the one that is present in this repository.

 **Congratulations!
 You are good to go now!**